Cervator/KubicArk/README.md

 ## Connecting to your server

-Find your IP via `kubectl get svc arkgame-service`, add `[IP]:[port]` to the Steam server panel then find games at that address and mark your server as a favorite.
+Find an IP to one of your cluster nodes (the longer lived the better) by using `kubectl get nodes -o wide`, then add the right port from your server set, for instance `31013` for Genesis to get `[IP]:[port]` for the Steam server panel then find games at that address and mark your server as a favorite.
 It should now show up in-game.
-It takes a little while for the server to come online, you can watch it with `kubectl logs arkgame-7d74dd65bc-gqckv` (adjust accordingly to your pod name, seen with `kubectl get pods`) or by using `arkmanager status` on a remote shell.
+It takes a little while for the server to come online, you can watch it with `kubectl logs <map-name>-<gibberish>` (adjust accordingly to your pod name, seen with `kubectl get pods`)

 ## License